 MAP 2010 (p15): introduced a chairman's proxy message directly next to the voting boxes which was bad form by Max Moore-Wilton.
 Also no sign of drawing lots for voting order with Stephen Mayne last.

 Gunns 2005 (p8): the ballot paper itself was reasonably clean but the rort was telling shareholders it was invalid to vote in favour of all three candidates.
+This increased undirected proxies which were used against Stephen Mayne.

 Rio Tinto 2011: put Stephen Mayne last of 13 candidates with no ballot draw and had a gap before item 15 and then the word "against" appears directly under the "for" box.